Skip to content

 Configuration

-• RUNWAYML_API_SECRET enables the Runway adapter.
+• COSMOS_POLICY_BASE_URL enables the optional Cosmos-Policy embodied-policy adapter.

 • LEWORLDMODEL_POLICY or LEWM_POLICY enables the optional LeWorldModel adapter.